 You cannot use a heat gun on your hair.

 This is because it lets out concentrated hot air, unlike a hair dryer that spreads hot air evenly.
 The concentrated hot air can severely damage the hair and burn the scalp.
+Concentrated hot air lifts the cuticle straight out, not just a little bit like a blow dryer.
+It leaves the hair damaged, frizzy, and completely open so that no moisture stays in it at all.
 Here is a comparison between both the devices for a better understanding.

 Comparison Between Hair Dryers And Heat Guns